If you have suffered a foot injury in an accident that wasn’t your fault, you may be entitled to make a claim for personal injury compensation.

 To make a successful claim following a foot injury caused by an accident at work, it would need to be proven that your employer breached their duty of care towards you or that another employee was at fault.
 On the other hand, to claim for a foot injury after a car accident, it would need to be proven that another person was responsible for the accident which caused your injury.

-A claim for personal injury compensation for a foot injury is generally made up of the following types of damages:
+A claim for personal injury compensation for a foot injury consists of the following types of damages:

 For every successful personal injury claim, damages for pain, suffering and loss of amenity will be awarded.
 This is designed to compensate you purely for the injuries suffered and will be based on previous case law involving similar accidents.